 The thing with these numbers is also that the more intense and the longer you do your exercise, the more calories you will burn.
 These measurements are great to get an estimation but you can’t rely on them being the exact same for you.

-If you use kettlebells as a weight lifting tool its power is not in the amount of calories you burn during the workout.
+If you use kettlebells as a weight lifting tool their power is not in the number of calories you burn during the workout.
 The real calorie burning comes from the extra muscle you build.

 How long does it take to lose weight with kettlebells?

 One pound of body fat is about 3500 calories (one kg +-8000).
 How long it takes to see weight loss results from kettlebells will also depend on the amount of calories in your diet.

 One person might eat more than the other.
 This might make it so they need to exercise longer or more intensely to see the same weight loss results.

 You can even lose weight without exercising so there are many factors that influence it.